Conveniently located to serve New York City & Beyond

 There really are few to no disadvantages in performing liposuction with PAL over more traditional methods.
 The bruising rate and seroma rate are identical.
 Since it does not use high-energy modalities that can potentially create a lot of heat, the risk of seroma is less than those that do.

-After a liposuction plastic surgery procedure, Dr. Wallach will dress you in compression garments to help keep swelling down and ensure the treated area heals in the intended way after fat extraction.
-Liposuction patients often take only a few days off of work and other activities, and have little postoperative pain that can be controlled by prescribed or over-the-counter medications.
+After a liposuction plastic surgery procedure, Dr. Wallach will dress you in compression garments to help keep swelling down and ensure the treated area heals in the intended way after the extraction of the unwanted fat deposits.
+Liposuction patients often take only a few days off work and other activities, and have little postoperative pain that can be controlled by prescribed or over-the-counter medications.
+Patients can return to more strenuous activities after two to three weeks.
 It’s important to keep in mind that PAL liposuction is not a weight-loss procedure, as it’s designed to help people improve their contour, not lose weight.
 A great majority of the swelling will dissipate within 6-8 weeks, but final results will appear after the swelling has completely subsided, which can take up to about 4- 6 months or longer.
+Your recovery time will differ from person to person.

 Schedule a Consultation